Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 As you near your planned retirement date, you might be thumbing through holiday brochures and drawing up a list of things you want to do once you stop work.

-But this run-up to retirement is also a key time to finesse the finer details of your financial plan to ensure it will fund the lifestyle you are hoping for.
+But this run-up to retirement is also a key time to finesse the details of your financial plan to ensure it can fund the lifestyle you are hoping for.

-Two years before retirement is an ideal opportunity to do this—close enough to start finalising details, but with enough leeway to make adjustments if needed.
+Two years before retirement is an ideal opportunity to do this—close enough to start finalising details, but with enough leeway to adjust if needed.

-At this stage, the focus may be on managing risk while also deciding on the most appropriate income strategy for retirement.
+At this stage, the focus may be on managing risk while also deciding on the most appropriate way to make income for retirement.
 Remember, this may evolve from the early to later years of your retirement, so build flexibility into your plans where possible.

 The checklist below highlights key issues to consider at this stage.